 ROU assets represent the Company's right to use an underlying asset for the lease term.
 Lease liabilities represent the Company's obligation to make lease payments arising from the lease.
 ROU assets and liabilities are classified and recognized at the commencement date.
 ROU liabilities are measured based on the present value of fixed lease payments over the lease term.
 ROU assets consist of (i) initial measurement of the lease liability; (ii) lease payments made to the lessor at or before the commencement date less any lease incentives received; and (iii) initial direct costs incurred by the Company.
 Lease payments may vary because of changes in facts or circumstances occurring after the commencement, including changes in inflation indices.
-Variable lease liabilities using the index or a rate (such as the Consumer Price Index or a market interest rate) are included in the measurement of ROU assets and lease liabilities and are recognized in the period in which the obligation for those payments is incurred.
+Variable lease payments that depend on an index or a rate (such as the Consumer Price Index or a market interest rate) are included in the measurement of ROU assets and lease liabilities using the index or rate at the commencement date.
+Variable lease payments that do not depend on an index or a rate are excluded from the measurement of ROU assets and lease liabilities and are recognized in the period in which the obligation for those payments is incurred.
 Since most of the Company's leases do not provide an implicit rate, the Company uses its own incremental borrowing rate ("IBR") on a collateralized basis in determining the present value of lease payments.
 The Company utilizes a market-based approach to estimate the IBR.
 The approach requires significant judgment.
-Therefore, the Company utilizes different data sets to estimate IBRs via an analysis of (i) yields on our outstanding public debt; and (iv) historical difference in yields on the curves of our secured and unsecured rated debt.
-The Company also applies adjustments to account for considerations related to (i) tenor; and (ii) country credit rating that may not be fully incorporated by the company aforementioned data sets.
+Therefore, the Company utilizes different data sets to estimate IBRs via an analysis of (i) yields on comparable credit rating composite curves; (ii) sovereign rates; (iii) yields on our outstanding public debt; and (iv) historical difference in yields on the curves of our secured and unsecured rated debt.
+The Company also applies adjustments to account for considerations related to (i) tenor; and (ii) country credit rating that may not be fully incorporated by the aforementioned data sets.

 The majority of the Company's lease arrangements include options to extend the lease.
 If the Company is reasonably certain to exercise such options, the periods covered by the options are included in the lease term.
 The depreciable lives of certain fixed assets and leasehold improvements are limited by the expected lease term.
 The Company has certain leases with an initial term of 12 months or less.
 For such leases, the Company elected not to recognize any ROU asset or lease liability on the consolidated balance sheet.
 The Company has lease agreements with lease and non-lease components.
-The Company has lease identified lease of underlying assets for which the Company has identified lease arrangements.
+The Company elected to account for the lease and non-lease components as a single lease component for all classes of underlying assets for which the Company has identified lease arrangements.